iamdanielgreen/we-ll_build_a_ladder/process/to-do-list.md

 - - Action
 - - Hand holding (hand shake)
 - - Nothing? (stop sign?)
-- Check Brackeys tutorial about jumping through platforms in a one-way fashion (for "We'll Climb a Tree") (Added 18/08/2025)
+~~- Check Brackeys tutorial about jumping through platforms in a one-way fashion (for "We'll Climb a Tree") (Added 18/08/2025)~~ [06/09/2025, 17:45 - You did this at some point over the last week.
+You set a CollisionShape2D to have One Way Collison.
+You tick a box.
+That's it.]

 ~~- Disable timer (Added 20/08/2025)~~ (Ability to remove timer possible since 29/08/2025) ~~- Implement final bits of tutorial text (Added 20/08/2025)~~ (Implemented as of 27/08/2025)